Hepatitis C

 Chronic hepatitis C

 Chronic hepatitis C is a long-lasting infection.
-Chronic hepatitis C occurs when your body isn’t able to fight off the virus.
-About 75 to 85 percent of people with acute hepatitis C will develop chronic hepatitis C.13
+Chronic hepatitis C occurs when the hepatitis C virus stays in your body and doesn’t go away.
+More than half of the people with acute hepatitis C will develop chronic hepatitis C.1

 Early diagnosis and treatment of chronic hepatitis C can prevent liver damage.
 Without treatment, chronic hepatitis C can cause chronic liver disease, cirrhosis, liver failure, or liver cancer.